Budibase/website/content/blog/inside-it/application-transformation.md

 We need to plan our implementation in such a way that we can ensure continuity, in order to avoid issues while we change over to our new system.

 Similarly, there are a number of non-technical considerations that we’ll need to make during implementation.
 For example, any requisite training to upskill our team on new systems - or requirements around new hosting tools, support arrangements, or other technical capabilities.

+Take a look at our guide to creating a [process improvement plan](https://budibase.com/blog/process-improvement-plan/).

 ![In-House Talent](https://res.cloudinary.com/daog6scxm/image/upload/v1683898875/cms/Application%20Transformation/In-House_Talent_https___www.mckinsey.com_capabilities_operations_our-insights_transforming-supply-chains-do-you-have-the-skills-to-accelerate-your-capabilities_z2mvzl.webp "In-House Talent")